GersonPontes/explorer_stage-03_desafio-04/readme.md

 ### Grid with Animations

-Challenge 04, from the Rocketseat Explorer course
+Challenge 04 from stage 03 of the Rocketseat Explorer course

-resources used:
+In it, it was necessary to recreate an application from a FIGMA layout, to strengthen some concepts learned in class, including:

 - Grid
 - Animations and transitions
 - Media queries